Steve M. Titla

 Web Content Manager

-Alec Shaffer currently serves as the Executive Support Specialist for the Citizens Clean Elections Commission.
+Alec Shaffer currently serves as the Web Content Manager for the Citizens Clean Elections Commission.
 Alec provides consultative services, technical guidance and administrative expertise to executive staff, candidates and Arizona voters.
 In addition, Alec assists the administration, voter education and enforcement divisions with the design, development, implementation and evaluation of a variety of programs.

 Previously, Alec served as the Lead Lobbyist Specialist in the Election Services Division of the Arizona Secretary of State's Office.
 As a former member of "Team Lobbyist", Alec helped oversee the registration and reporting of Arizona's lobbyists, the daily update and maintenance of the lobbyist database and assisted with failure to file notifications for enforcement by the Attorney General.